LLNL/thicket/docs/thicket_structures.rst

 =======================

 The aggregated statistics table supports an order-reduction mechanism and stores processed applications’ performance.
-Each row of the aggregated statistic table holds data aggregated across all profiles associated with aparticular call tree node.
+Each row of the aggregated statistic table holds data aggregated across all profiles associated with a particular call tree node.
 Below is an example of an empty aggregated statistics table just containing the nodes.

 .. figure:: images/empty_statsdf.png